ryanontheinside/ComfyUI-Livepeer/src/README.md

    - Returns stable value (job_id) for completed jobs

 3. **Result Processing**:
+   - LivepeerBase updates the service when a job completes
-   - When a job completes, the getter node processes the raw result
+   - When a getter node executes, it processes the raw result
    - Processed results are stored in the service
    - Subsequent executions retrieve cached results

 4. **Cleanup**:
    - When nodes are deleted, they remove their association with jobs
    - The service automatically cleans up jobs that are no longer used

+## Key Benefits

+- **Clear Separation of Concerns**:
+  - LivepeerBase handles API communication and polling
+  - LivepeerJobService manages local state and lifecycle
+  - LivepeerJobGetterBase focuses on processing results

+- **Resource Efficiency**:
+  - One polling thread per job regardless of how many getter nodes use it
+  - Automatic cleanup of completed jobs

+- **Simplified Node Code**:
+  - Nodes focus on their specific processing logic
+  - Common functionality abstracted into base classes

+- **Robust Error Handling**:
+  - Centralized error tracking and reporting
+  - Clear state management between components

 ## Architecture Diagram